satadisha/collective-EMD-framework/Readme.md

 ## Requirement
 ```
-Python: 3.6 or higher.
+Python: 3.7 or higher.
-PyTorch 1.0 or higher.
+PyTorch 1.6.0 or higher.
+Tensorflow 2.5.0
 ```